Cyber Monday sets sales record as shoppers splurge on toys, electronics- report

 While retailers started promotions and discount offers as early as October to induce more sales, turns out inflation-weary shoppers had largely put off their holiday shopping until the Black Friday weekend and Cyber Monday in hopes of finding the best deals.

+Major retailers including TargetTGT.N, Macy's M.N and Best Buy BBY.N have signaled a return to pre-pandemic shopping patterns during traditional single-day shopping events.

-Toys were the hottest products on Cyber Monday, with online sales going up nearly eight-fold compared to an average day in October 2022, according to the Adobe Analytics report.
+Toys were the hottest products on Cyber Monday, their online sales jumped nearly eight-fold compared to an average day in October 2022, according to the Adobe Analytics report.

-Electronics sales rose nearly five-fold, while sporting goods, appliances and books also saw increases of well over 400%.
+Electronics sales rose about five-fold, while sporting goods, appliances and books also saw increases over 400%.

 Still, some experts were not convinced that a bright Cyber Monday was a sign of inflation easing its burden on consumer sentiment.